amazon-archives/sagemaker-containers/TRAINING_IN_DETAIL.rst

-When the SageMaker Python SDK is used to create a training job with a framework containers, it passes special hyperparameters to the training job, which are parsed by SageMaker Container and the Framework Containers.
+When the SageMaker Python SDK is used to create a training job with a framework containers, it passes special hyperparameters to the training job, which are parsed by SageMaker Container and the framework containers.
 For example:

 .. code:: python

-   import TensorFlow from SageMaker.tensorflow
+   from sagemaker.tensorflow import TensorFlow

    model_dir = 's3://SAGEMAKER-BUCKET/hvd-job-377/model'